How to clean a deck with a pressure washer

 Next, you’ll want to clean the wood before you pressure wash the deck.
 This loosens up the dirt and algae that are making your deck look bad, which helps the pressure washer do its job effectively.

-For such a large job, it helps to have a pump sprayer.
+For a large job, it helps to have a pump sprayer.
 These large sprayers help you cover wider areas with a consistent application.
-They can run into the hundreds, but a cheap one, which should do the job fine for your purposes, costs around $10 or $20.
+They can run into the hundreds, but a cheap one, which should do the job fine for mot purposes, costs around $10 or $20.
 You’ll need to purchase some deck cleaner, which costs around $20 for two gallons.
 Many deck cleaners are ready-to-use (meaning you won’t need to mix them with water) and biodegradable.

 Spray the entirety of the deck and let it soak for up to 15 minutes to allow the cleaner to penetrate the dirt and algae on the deck’s surface.
 Then, use a long-handled deck-scrubbing brush ($10–$20) to push the dirt from the wood and off the deck.
 You can either rinse the deck down with a garden hose or, if you’re ready to move on to the next step, start to pressure wash the deck.